DimiOui/42-Cub3D/README.md

 $ make
 $ ./cub3d path/to/map.cub
 ```
-Make sure to replace path/to/map.cubwith the actual path of a valid map file.
+Make sure to replace `path/to/map.cub` with the actual path of a valid map file.

 ### Map File Format
 The map file should have the `.cub` extension and follow a specific format.
 Here's an example of a valid map file: